 I’m sure there’s that thing that you were always doing, but not as efficiently, until someone gave you a few ‘hacks’ or ‘tips’ that changed your life.
-Maybe as simple as not knowing that you can send voice notes on WhatsApp without having to hold the record button all through- just slide the record button up instead of holding on to it. (wait! finish reading this before rushing to try it out).
-I’m sure you’ll agree that sometimes those hacks double or triple our efficiency and productivity.
+Maybe as simple as not knowing that you could send voice notes on WhatsApp without having to hold the record button all through- just slide the record button up instead of holding on to it. (wait! finish reading this before rushing to try it out).
+Those hacks sometimes double or triple our efficiency and productivity.

-It could be in the way you studied for tests/exams, or how you managed your finances or family, and so on.
+It could be in the way you study for tests/exams, or how you manage your finances or family, and so on.
 For Timothy, it was in the way he led his life as a young Christian leader.
-In our reading today, Paul shared some of the greatest ‘hacks’ with him on how to have a great and effective life.
+In our reading today, Paul shared some of the greatest ‘hacks’ with him on how to live a faithful life.
 Thankfully, we get to listen in too!
 Best part is you don’t even have to be a leader occupying an office to apply them, the ‘hacks’ would change your life in your own context!
 Here are some of my favorites:

 – Train yourself to be devoted to God, instead of following silly and godless stories (including on twitter) (Vs 7)

 – Work really hard because you have put your hopes in God (Vs 10)

 – Set an example for other people in the excellence of your character, the intensity of your love, the strength of your faith and the purity of your lifestyle.
 (Vs 12)

 – Devote yourself to service and empowering people in a God direction.
 (Vs 13)

 – Be conscious that constant practice and persistent hard work brings about evident progress (Vs 15)